Essential information

 Prices Free

-People in the UK could see a partial solar eclipse this Saturday 29 March, with the Moon set to cover up to 40% of the Sun at its peak.
+People in the UK saw a partial solar eclipse on Saturday 29 March 2025, during which the Moon covered up to 40% of the Sun at its peak.

-Here at the Royal Observatory Greenwich we’ll be live streaming the eclipse using one of our modern telescopes, giving you a chance to see the special moment safely - weather permitting of course!
+Here at the Royal Observatory Greenwich we live streamed the eclipse using one of our modern telescopes, giving viewers a chance to see the special moment safely.

-Royal Observatory astronomer Dr Greg Brown will talk us through the science of the Sun and solar eclipses, as we wait to see the Moon slide in front of the Sun's surface.
+We were very fortunate to have clear skies to watch the event.
+Royal Observatory astronomer Dr Greg Brown talked us through the science of the Sun and solar eclipses, as we watched the Moon slide in front of the Sun's surface.

 The Royal Observatory is part of Royal Museums Greenwich, a charity that relies on your support to maintain our telescopes and preserve our historic buildings.
 If you enjoy our live shows or want to support our astronomers’ important work, please donate today.